 Transformational Presence Global Leadership Gathering

-2017 Transformational Presence Global Leadership Gathering
+2019 Transformational Presence Global Leadership Gathering

-About the Global Leadership Gathering
+What is the Global Leadership Gathering?

 - reconnect to the energy of Transformational Presence